Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Nextiva is currently running a sale for even less than the listed rates below.
 Click here for the current sale prices.)

 The above prices are for annual subscriptions.
 You can opt to pay a little more per month if you don’t want to sign up for a year.

 Essential is one of the cheapest plans on the market that offers voice, video, text, and fax.
 If you are looking for an affordable business phone system that supports multiple channels and remote collaboration, this is it.

 That said, the Essential plan lacks video conferencing and many of the integrations that make Nextiva such an easy option for remote work.
 You get integrations with Outlook and Google Contacts, but you have to upgrade to Professional in order to tie in CRM software like HubSpot, Zendesk, and Salesforce.

 The other major perk of upgrading to Professional that makes a lot of sense for remote teams is that you get full 24/7 customer support.
 With Essential, you are limited to support during business hours.

-I want to call out the Enterprise plan, which starts at $32.95/month per user, as being extremely affordable compared to similar plans from other providers.
+I want to call out the Enterprise plan, which starts at $32.95/month per user, as being extremely affordable compared to similarly feature-rich plans from other providers.

 In short, Nextiva is a full-bodied business phone solution that delivers top-quality communications for businesses of any size.
 In the office, out of the office, it doesn’t matter.
 Nextiva has you covered.